Characterizing the effect of retractions on publishing careers: Conflict of Interest

 \section{Conflict of Interest}

-The authors, B.A. and K.M. acknowledge that their study was inspired by a personal experience, experiencing a retraction of one of their papers, which galvanized the research question asked in this paper, namely, how retractions influence the careers of authors of scientific papers?
-While this shaped their inquiry, it had no impact on their choice of methods, or interpretation of their results.
-The authors declare no conflict of interest as defined by the Journal's policy.
+The authors, B.A. and K.M. acknowledge that their study was inspired by a personal experience, experiencing a retraction of one of their papers, which galvanized the research questions asked in this paper, namely, how retractions influence the careers of authors of scientific papers?
+S.A.M.\ declares no conflicts of interest.